 If an employee is subpoenaed to serve on a jury or as a witness for the federal, state, or local government, the employee will be granted leave with regular pay minus the amount of compensation received as a juror or witness.
-The employee will also be granted Civil Leave if subpoenaed in litigation that is work-related.
+The employee will also be granted Civil Leave if subpoenaed in work-related litigation.
 Civil Leave will not be deducted from an employee's accumulated personal Leave balance.